nanobox-io/nanobox-docs/source/app-config/adding-packages.html.md

 ## Installing Packages
 The [`extra_packages`](/boxfile/run-config/#extra-packages) and [`dev_packages`](/boxfile/run-config/#dev-packages) options in the `boxfile.yml` allow you to include packages in your app's runtime.

 Packages listed as `extra_packages` are installed and will be available in both local development and production environments.
 Packages listed as `dev_packages` are only installed and available in your local development environment.
-There are not included in your deployed runtime.
+They are not included in your deployed runtime.

 #### extra_packages
 ```yaml